CLuiz/cs_dev_plan/README.md

 # cs_dev_plan
 My personal development past, present, and future in regards to computer science, data science, math, etc.

+## Update:
+  I have been admitted to Georgia Tech's Masters of Computer Science Program.
+I will update this document to reflect my new goal of being prepared for the curriculum once I reassess.

 Both format and large portions of content have been taken from the OSSU computer science curriculum found here: https://github.com/ossu/computer-science/blob/master/README.md.